 This field allows you to set the base address and block size of a legacy ISA card that uses any memory segment within the C800H and DFFFH address range.
 If you have such a card, and you are not using an ICU to specify its address range, select a base address from the six available options; the ISA MEM Block SIZE field will then appear for selecting the block size.
 If you have more than one legacy ISA card in your system that requires to use this address range, you can increase the block size to either 8K, 16K, 36K, or 64K.
 If you are using an ICU to accomplish this task, leave ISA MEM Block BASE to its default setting of No/ICU.

 Onboard AHA BIOS (Auto)

-The default uses Auto settings for the optional onboard Adaptec 7880 SCSI BIOS.
-If the onboard Adaptec 7880 SCSI BIOS is not installed or you do want to use it, choose Disabled.
+The default uses Auto settings for the onboard Adaptec 7890 SCSI BIOS.
+If you do not want to use the onboard Adaptec 7890 SCSI BIOS, choose Disabled.